matthewflegg/earth-mother/README.md

 ## Changing or adding facts

-1. Go to the folder where your bot is on your computer, and add facts to the sheet.
-DO NOT change the first row.
+1. Go to the folder where your bot is on your computer, and open the `files` folder.
+2. Open `facts.xlsx`, and add facts to the sheet.
+DO NOT change the first row, or change the name of the file.
+Only add/remove facts.
-2. Open **cmd** in the main folder for the bot and run the following commands:
+3. Open **cmd** in the main folder for the bot and run the following commands:

 ```batch
 heroku login